 The first technique you need to learn in knitting is how to cast on.
 There are many different ways to cast on knitting, but we’ll start by showing you an easy one called the knit-on method (or English method).
 You can use it to create a firm edge, and when adding stitches mid-row.
 We’ll also explain some other cast-on techniques you can try.

-When you cast on, the stitches you create should be firm.
+When you cast on knitting, the stitches you create should be firm.
 If they’re too loose, the edge of your fabric will flare; too tight and the bottom of your fabric will pull in and pucker.
 If you find that your cast-on is tight, use the next largest needle size up, just for the cast-on.
 If it’s too loose, opt for a smaller needle size instead.

 Don’t worry if your cast-on row looks uneven when you first try it.
 Practice makes perfect, so pull all the yarn off the needle and have another go.
 Once you know how to cast on knitting, you can get going with your first knitting patterns!

 Easy beginner knitting patterns

 When you’ve mastered how to cast on, you’re ready to start knitting!
-Begin your adventure with one of our quick-and-simple projects for newbies, including a knitted heart pattern, phone cover, egg cosies and Fair Isle mug hug.
+Begin your adventure with one of our quick-and-simple projects for newbies, including a knitted heart pattern, poppy knitting pattern, phone cover, egg cosies and garter stitch cowl.